 “Mixed” type: This is a combination of the wet and dry types.

-Peritoneal effusion is more strongly associated with the type rather than progressed disease, but it can worsen as the cancer spreads.
-For this reason, ascites isn’t strongly associated with survival time, but worsening ascites is a sign that the cancer is progressing.
+Peritoneal effusion can worsen as the cancer spreads.
+For this reason, the presence of ascites isn’t strongly associated with survival time, but worsening ascites is a sign that the cancer is progressing.

 As fluid builds between the layers of the peritoneal lining, various symptoms may occur, including: